 I am reviewing Knives Out, the very popular Amazon movie by Rian Johnson that has been talked about ad nauseam on social media.
 The first half of my review is here, and this is the second part of the brutally honest review.
 Not coincidentally, I’ll be talking about the second half of the movie, which is where everything really went to hell and back.
 Let’s take it from the end of my last post.

 I looked up Rian Johnson while I took a break from the movie.
 That’s when I found out his first movie was Brick and everything fell into place.
 It was moody and dripping with atmosphere, and it was pretentious as hell.
 It was raved about, and I found it highly overrated.
-I didn’t want to watch the second half of the movie; I really didn’t.
+I didn’t want to watch the second half of this movie; I really didn’t.
 However, I felt a push inside to do so.
 Why?
 For a few reasons.
 One, I was tired of not being able to talk about the hot new thing.
 I don’t like to bash things I haven’t seen/heard/read, etc. Two, my OCD traits do not like to let things go unfinished.
 I have, obviously, but it really makes me uncomfortable.
 Three, I was doubting myself.
 The chatter for this movie was so overwhelmingly positive, I had to be missing something, right?
-The game was going to pull something out of its ass in the second half that would totally redeem it.
+The movie was going to pull something out of its ass in the second half that would totally redeem it.
 RIGHT?????

 I was, alas, too optimistic.
 I pretty much knew how the rest of the movie was going to go within the first five/ten minutes of the movie (minus a few twists and turns), and I thought, “Surely it can’t be this obvious, can it?”
 I read that Rian Johnson implored people not to give away the twists of the movie which made me snort out loud.
 I’ll get to all that later–if I remember.